 Positive change must be an ongoing, never-ending process.
 The Clerk of Court’s Office recognizes that fundamental truth.
 More positive change, brought on by further innovation in justice and records management and continued development of new technology, is on the way.

-Mr. Gegenheimer is developing a new, five-year strategic plan that will build upon the accomplishments outlined above and take the Office to even greater heights.
+Mr. Gegenheimer is developing a new, eight-year strategic plan that will build upon the accomplishments outlined above and take the Office to even greater heights, extending through 2029.
 The new plan will be displayed on this website when it is completed.